 The form that a published book takes doesn’t matter as much as many people think

-Publishers, authors, and readers each approach the print versus ebook debate from different perspectives.
+Publishers, authors, and readers each approach the print versus digital debate from different perspectives.
 Among these three points of view exist an array of opinions.
 Consider:

 Publishers are in business to make money.
 Never forget that.
 They aren’t philanthropists, seeking to advance authors’ work or serve the common good (though both are laudable secondary goals).
 They can make money in print or with e-books.
 While the outcome is not guaranteed, the potential for profit is there.
 Some focus on the printed word and others, electronic output, while most do both.
 For them, print versus e-book becomes a strategic decision with a financial outcome.

-As long as the public consumes books both ways—which, I suspect will be for years to come—the print versus e-book debate will remain unresolved.
+As long as the public consumes books both ways—which, I suspect will be for years to come—the print versus digital publishing debate will remain unresolved.
 And, I’m okay with that.

 What’s your preference, print or electronic?